signum-network/signumjs/README.md

 ## Running Tests

 1. Single test run `npm run test`
-2. Run in watch mode `npm run test:watch`
-3. Run end-to-end test `npm run test:e2e`
+2Run end-to-end test `npm run test:e2e`
    | Keep in mind that these tests are slow as they run against true servers.
 And therefore, it cannot be guaranteed
    that all E2E tests always work